• Skip to primary navigation

 HI Banff Alpine Centre

-Located on the outskirts of town, HI Banff Alpine Centre is a twenty-minute hike from downtown Banff’s bustling energy, but only a few minutes walk to the deep woods and serenity of nature.
+Located on the outskirts of town, HI Banff Alpine Centre is a twenty-minute hike from downtown Banff’s bustling energy but only a short walk to the deep woods and serenity of nature.

 HI Banff Alpine Centre